Best savings accounts for January 2022

 What is a savings account?

 A savings account is a type of financial account found at both banks and credit unions.
-These federally insured accounts typically pay interest, but often at lower rates than other interest-bearing financial products insured by the government, like certificates of deposit (CD).
+These federally insured accounts typically pay interest, but often at lower rates than other interest-bearing financial products insured by the government, like certificates of deposit (CDs).

 In exchange for lower rates, savings accounts offer more liquidity, allowing for up to six types of withdrawals or transfers per statement cycle (and potentially more).
 That makes savings accounts ideal for stashing money you may need access to if unexpected costs arise.